rickhenderson/Become-An-Online-Instructor/M01-Learning to Teach Online.md

 **synchronous:** students and instructor meet at the same time

 **asynchronous:** students and instructor do not meet at the same time, usually self paced.
+Will not have due dates or deadlines.